-Concurrently, on September 22, 2022, we entered into a Subordinate Loan and Security Agreement (the "MFP Loan Agreement"), with MFP, pursuant to which any draw CIBC may make on the Specified LC (each, a "Bank Draw"), will be deemed to be a term loan advance made by MFP to us.
-The MFP Loan Agreement will mature on November 30, 2025.
-Pursuant to the MFP Loan Agreement, we agreed to pay MFP a cash fee through the maturity date of the Specified LC equal to 3.50% per annum on all amounts remaining undrawn under the Specified LC.
-In the event any term advances are deemed made under the MFP Loan Agreement, such advances will bear interest at a rate per annum equal to term SOFR (with a floor of 1.25%) plus 9.25%, half of which will be payable in cash on the last day of each fiscal quarter and half of which will accrue as payment in kind interest payable on the maturity date, unless, with respect to any quarterly payment date, we elect to pay such interest in cash.
-As of the date of this Proxy Statement, CIBC has not initiated any Bank Draws, and we have not paid any cash fees to MFP.
+As amended, the MFP Loan Agreement will mature on March 30, 2025.
+Pursuant to the MFP Loan Agreement, the Company accrued a cash fee to be paid to MFP equal to 3.50% per annum on all amounts remaining undrawn under the MFP Letter of Credit.
+In the event any term advances are deemed made under the MFP Loan Agreement, such advances will bear interest at a rate per annum equal to term SOFR (with a floor of 1.25%) plus 9.25%, 50% of which will be payable in cash on the last day of each fiscal quarter and 50% of which will accrue as payment in kind interest payable on the maturity date, unless, with respect to any quarterly payment date, the Company elects to pay such interest in cash.
+Concurrent with the March 22, 2023 amendment to the CIBC Loan Agreement, the Company entered into a Third Amendment to Subordinate Loan and Security Agreement with MFP, or MFP Amendment, to (i) increase the aggregate amount of cash advances permitted from \$12.0 million to \$13.0 million; (ii) increase the cash fee payable to MFP on all amounts remaining undrawn under the Letter of Credit from 3.50% to 4.25% per annum; (iii) provide for the issuance of the MFP Warrant to MFP; and (iv) reflect the extension of the maturity date of the Letter of Credit to September 30, 2024.